oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 7. This step applies only to the content nodes with more than one content variant.

-   When your collection is not selected as a default variant for the content node, there is a *Restrictions* section beneath the product collection preview.
-In this section, you can define the condition when the product collection overrides the default content variant.
+   When your collection is not selected as a default variant for the content node, you can define the condition when the product collection overrides the default content variant in the *Restrictions* section beneath the product collection preview.
 See :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

-8. Click **Save** when you are done filling in the web catalog content node or keep adding the content variants.
+8. Click **Save** when you have filled in the web catalog content node or keep adding the content variants.

 .. _user-guide--marketing--web-catalog--default-content-variant:

 Set a Default Content Variant
 -----------------------------

-The first content variant that is added to the node is marked as the default variant.
+The first content variant added to the node is marked as the default variant.

-When you add more content variants, they have a dedicated restrictions section next to the content variant details.
+When adding more content variants, they have a dedicated restrictions section next to the content variant details.
 These restrictions will limit the use of this content variant only to specific cases; the default option is used in any other case.

-To set up a newly added content variant as default, select the radio on the top left of its type.
+Select the radio on the top left of its type to set up a newly added content variant as default.

 .. image:: /user/img/marketing/web_catalogs/change_default_variant.png
    :alt: Select the content variant to make it the default one

 .. include:: /include/include-images.rst
    :start-after: begin